zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when starting to parse an HTTP body entity.
 This event is generated at least once for each non-empty (client or server) HTTP body; and potentially more than once if the body contains further nested MIME entities.
-Bro raises this event just before it starts parsing each entity's content.
+Zeek raises this event just before it starts parsing each entity's content.

    See `Wikipedia <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`__